andrewjl/SimulationKit/README.md

 2 is a function: ConceptualModel -> ExecutableModel
 3 is a function: ExecutableModel -> Run

-A simulation is run over a fixed number of time periods.
+- A simulation is run over a fixed number of time periods.
 Each time period is represented by a tick on a simulator Clock.

-Each run gets its own separate clock.
+- Each run gets its own separate clock.

-A clock is used to timestamp a point that goes onto a time series.
+- A clock is used to timestamp a point that goes onto a time series.

-The collected time series are specified by an operational historian
+- The collected time series are specified by an operational historian

-Model -> Simulation

-Simulation -> Run

-### Domain Objects

-Simulation: Logical and mathematical representation of entities and operations

-Asset: A financial instrument whose balance increases over time at a fixed rate

-Liability: A financial instrument whose balance increases over time at a fixed rate

-Ledger: A grouping of any number of assets and liabilities that are related

-Balance: A timestamped quantity that indicates the monetary value of an asset or liability

-### Domain Workflows

-N/A

-### Current Questions
+### TODOs

-Does the executable representation get modified?

-Concepts that are TBD:
-- Operational historian: collects time series data
-- Currentness: Temporal relation among points in a time series

-Example: time based ledger model

-Model specifies
-- Starting balances for assets and liabilities
-- Rate of return

-Simulation
-- Calculates the asset and liability balances for each period, records results in a run

-Run records:
-- Balance of each asset and liability over the simulation run
+- [ ] Consistency between `Simulation` events and `Bank`/`Ledger` events
+- [ ] Allow stochastic simulation results
+- [ ] Make `Simulation` construction more generic
+    - [ ] Generic entities and events
+    - [ ] Entity identity
+- [ ] Record simulation statistics
+- [ ] Add `CentralBank` to set policy risk-free rate
+- [ ] Add `Company` economic agent
+- [ ] Add `Household` economic agent
+- [ ] Add utility calculations
+- [ ] Add intertemporal decision-making